-Jeff Fisher has a diverse practice involving a variety of high stakes intellectual property and technology disputes, including patent, trade secret, copyright, and trademark infringement, as well as antitrust and unfair competition cases.
-He serves as co-chair of Farella’s Litigation Department.
+Jeff Fisher has a diverse practice involving a variety of high-stakes intellectual property and technology disputes, including patent, trade secret, copyright, and trademark infringement, as well as antitrust and unfair competition cases.
+He is a Fellow of the American College of Trial Lawyers and co-chairs Farella’s Litigation Department.

 Jeff has been active in all phases of litigation, in both federal and state courts and at both the trial and appellate levels.
-He has specific experience with semiconductor and chip packaging technologies; computer hardware, software, and networking technologies; DNA, life sciences, medical devices and biopharmaceutical technologies; solar technology; internet and encryption technologies; digital data compression technology; and data centers.
+He has specific experience with a wide variety of technologies, including semiconductor and chip packaging technologies; computer hardware, software, and networking technologies; green energy technologies; internet and encryption technologies; digital data compression technology; and data center cooling and construction technologies.
 He also represents clients in connection with parallel Patent Trial and Appeal Board (PTAB) proceedings.

 Notable engagements include: